There’s an Eiffel Tower replica in Vegas.

-Go for the games, stay for a history lesson, enjoy some games and a mind-bending show.
+Sure, go for the games, stay for a history lesson, enjoy some games and a mind-bending show.

-If you get hungry, I’m sure you could do worse, but my recommendation is manage your expectations.
+If you get hungry, I’m sure you could do worse, but my recommendation is to manage your expectations.

 How much is the Gatlinburg Space Needle?

 At the time of this writing, admission tickets cost: